Kris Carr

 • Trail mix

-• Vegan Mac & Cheese
+• Vegan mac & cheese

-Your Fabulous Fridge is Complete!
+Your Fabulous Grocery Stockpile is Complete!

-Your turn: What’s the #1 staple food on your vegan grocery list?
+Your turn: What’s the #1 staple food on your grocery list?
 Let’s share ideas in the comments below!

 Peace & fresh foods,